 With the current test configurations, the PDF/A validation messages are provided for information.
 No submission will fail validation due to this information

-The eSubmission validator is currently available in two different parallel downloads:
+The eSubmission validator is currently available in two different parallel downloads (check your download page that you receive after your registration):

 - Download for 32bit Windows